thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/re-getting-started.md

 ## Next steps:

-You can use this links for learning more about Thingsboard Rule Engine:
+You can use the next links for learning more about Thingsboard Rule Engine:

 - [Rule Engine Overview](/docs/user-guide/rule-engine-2-0/overview/)
 - [Rule Engine Architecture](/docs/user-guide/rule-engine-2-0/architecture/)